arazni/pathfinder-bingo/README.md

 Please do not raise issues regarding the site's bare bones ugliness, I will not fix them.
 You can make a PR though.

 Please do raise issues if something is inaccessible on your screen reader.
 I tested with NVDA on Windows on Firefox and Edge.

+I don't work for Paizo, I just spend hundreds of dollars on their books.